LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ---
 # Security Token – Old API (Ecommerce)

-* In the old API the token is has to be passed into every API method that requires permission enforcement
+* In the old API the token has to be passed into every API method that requires permission enforcement

 * Current SecurityToken can be constructor injected